 - This isn’t the type of soup that freezes beautifully, but it will still taste fine if you need to do so.
 It may separate a bit, so I recommend warming it on a low heat and possibly adding a touch more cream or chicken broth if needed.

-Questions about this chicken bacon gnocchi soup recipe?
-Let me know in the comments below.
-Tag me #saltandlavender on Instagram if you've made one of my recipes.
+If you made this chicken soup with gnocchi, please leave a star rating and review below!
+Tag me #saltandlavender on Instagram if you made one of my recipes.

 Chicken Bacon Gnocchi Soup